digital-work-lab/open-source-project/docs/week_5_best_practices_teaching_notes.md

 <div class="page-break"></div>

-Problems with group/team

-- no clear roles - which roles should exist?
-- ask for challenges, offer help
-- mention that we will check Git contribution (fair effort of all team members)
-- usually, we give one grade per group, but groups can raise challenges (allow us to help - last resort: different grades for group members, giving a bonus to those who do more)
+Approach:

+- Discuss where students searched, and how to proceed (do not provide easy solutions)
+- Ask students to explain how they currently understand the task, and where they would search
+- Key task: facilitate self-organizing, understanding code

 ## Introduction

 - We encourage you to share challenges/errors/lessons-learned (without evaluation or judgment)
-- we will not hold errors against you - on the contrary, it we recognize it as a contribution if you articulate challenges, or share solutions
+- We will not hold errors against you - on the contrary, we recognize it as a contribution if you articulate challenges or share solutions

-## Warm-up questions

-- Discuss where students searched, how to proceed (do not provide easy solutions)
-- Ask students to explain how they currently understand the task, where they would search
-- Key task: facilitate self-organizing, understanding code

-## Environment setup
+## Technical setup

 TBD.

+{: .info }
+> ## Open questions
+>
+> See rustpad suggestions

+## Programming

+- A walk-through explaining colrev search and SearchSources (showing the changes in settings and records retrieved), and guidelines in testing code would be helpful.

+{: .info }
+> ## Open questions
+>
+> See rustpad suggestions

-## Branching strategy
+## Teamwork

+- pre-commit hooks (code quality) and tests (check whether it runs on all branches)
+- Commit practices (atomic, no unrelated materials)
+- Remember to sync regularly between remotes/origin and your fork
+- Refresh skills related to Git, gitk, fork, using of branches/pull-requests, issues, and merging.

+**Branching strategy**

 Task-Splitting strategy